myavuzokumus/myavuzokumus/README.md

 *   **🧠 AI & Machine Learning:** Architecting and deploying production-grade intelligent systems.
 My expertise spans from computer vision pipelines with `Python` and `Langchain` to exploring next-generation AI performance with `Mojo 🔥`.
 *   **☁️ Cloud-Native & High-Performance Systems:** Forging rock-solid, lightning-fast services with `Rust` and deploying them on scalable cloud infrastructure using technologies like `AWS`, `Cloudflare` and `Docker`.

-Beyond my core focus, I leverage my experience in frontend and game development as a creative outlet and to build full-stack personal projects:

-*   **📱 Frontend & Mobile:** Using `Flutter` to create intuitive user interfaces for my backend services.
-*   **🎮 Game Development:** Exploring creativity and interactive design with the `Godot Engine`.

 ---

 ### 🔭 What I'm Focused On Now